 If you want to have better sales conversations, you’ll need the help of marketing.
 You need marketing analytics to understand the desire, emotion, and accumulated knowledge that your buyers are providing you.
 You’ll need to map their “digital fingerprints” to gain a full picture of their Content Consumption Story.

 The Content Consumption Story is a roadmap of the digital fingerprints that your buyer has left on all your digital insights.

-It helps empirically to prove lead influence by acting like a tracking device: it sheds light into what insights your buyer has touched—whether it be blogs, emails, calls, basically anything that’s synced with your CRM and Marketing Automation system—since becoming a contact.
+It helps empirically to prove lead influence by acting like a tracking device.
+It sheds light into what insights your buyer has touched.
+Blogs, emails, calls, basically anything that’s synced with your customer relationship management tool and marketing automation system.

 If you want to learn more about enhancing account-based using digital insights, sign up for the Modern Sales Series here.

 So, without further delay, here’s how to improve your sales conversations with marketing analytics.

 I recommend that you select one customer success story.
 Don’t boil the ocean.
 Work with the sales team to identify a customer who presented multiple challenges, perhaps did some stopping and starting in his or her process, but also is reflective of a typical deal.

 Chop out the anomalies of “blue birds” who swooped into the CRM and closed within ten days.
 They just won’t provide you an accurate picture of your typical buyer.
 In preparation for your customer analysis, you’ll need the following:

 - The sales professional(s) who worked the account to help fill in any missing context